lupodevelop/distribute/examples/two_nodes/README.md

 A minimal “two node” end-to-end check:

 - starts node A, registers a global name (`calculator`)
-- starts node B, connects to node A, sends a message via `messaging.send_global`
+- starts node B, connects to node A, sends a message via `distribute/messaging.send_global`
 - verifies node A received the message

 Run: